Foyle's War series 4: "Invasion"

+American engineers begin to arrive in Hastings, causing tension with the locals.
+David Barrett, owner of the farm at Hawthorn Cross, opposes the land requisition for an aerodrome.
+For Susan Davies, a local barmaid, their arrival represents an opportunity for adventure and freedom.
+Some six weeks later, an army friend of Milner's, Will Grayson, returns home on leave but dies in a house fire that seems an accident.
+Milner is shocked and begins to investigate.
+Captain Keiffer, commander of the American soldiers, invites Foyle to speak to his men about England and the English.
+Davies, now pregnant by an American GI, blackmails her boss Alan Carter into continuing to run a profitable illegal still on his property.
+She is soon found strangled at a dance held by the American soldiers.
+Initially her American boyfriend, whose dogtags were found in the dead girl's hands, becomes a suspect; then Barrett, and finally his nephew who had been engaged to Davies.
+The arrest of Carter because of the illegal still ends the investigation, as Foyle realises that he killed Davies to stop her profiting by selling the toxic alcohol that led to the death of Grayson.

 Cast and characters

-The episode marks the transfer of Station Sergeant Ian Brooke to Hastings from Deptford in London, and also the arrival of Captain John Keiffer and his 215th Engineer Battalion (Aviation) to begin construction of a US Army Air Force airfield nearby.
-Foyle is befriended by Keiffer, an engineer from Northbridge, Massachusetts, in a relationship that deepens since the two share a common interest in fly-fishing.
-Keiffer also mentions the loss of his younger brother, who was serving on the destroyer USS Reuben James when it was sunk in October 1941.
-Milner's friend, Will Grayson, is a fellow survivor of the failed Norwegian Campaign and the man who helped rescue and evacuate Milner from Trondheim.
-Stewart meanwhile receives a Dear Jane letter from Andrew Foyle, who is now stationed at RAF Debden, and as a result she accepts a date with Keiffer's driver, Private Joe Farnetti (which irks the senior Foyle who thinks she is being somewhat unfaithful).
+Station Sergeant Ian Brooke is transferred to Hastings from Deptford in London.
+Captain John Keiffer and his 215th Engineer Battalion (Aviation) to begin the construction of a US Army Air Force airfield nearby.
+Foyle is befriended by Keiffer, an engineer from Northbridge, Massachusetts, since the two share an interest in fly-fishing.
+Keiffer mentions the loss of his younger brother, who was serving on the destroyer USS Reuben James when it was sunk in October 1941.
+Milner's friend, Will Grayson, is a fellow survivor of the failed Norwegian Campaign who helped to rescue and evacuate Milner from Trondheim.
+Meanwhile, Andrew Foyle now stationed at RAF Debden, sends Stewart a Dear Jane letter.
+She accepts a date with Keiffer's driver, Private Joe Farnetti (which irks the senior Foyle, who thinks she is being unfaithfulto his son).